-• The Board of Nursing will include the statement, "an equal opportunity / affirmative action employer," on agency letterhead, on its website and job announcement; and will include on its website the statement:

-The Minnesota Board of Nursing is an affirmative action/equal opportunity employer.
-The Minnesota Board of Nursing does not discriminate in employment on the basis of race, color, creed, religion, national origin, sex, marital status, disability, public assistance, age, sexual orientation, or membership on a local human rights commission.
+- The Board of Nursing will include the statement, "an equal opportunity / affirmative action employer," on agency letterhead, on its website and job announcement; and will include on its website the statement: The Minnesota Board of Nursing is an affirmative action/equal opportunity employer.
+The Minnesota Board of Nursing does not discriminate in employment on the basis of race, color, creed, religion, national origin, sex, marital status, disability, public assistance, age, sexual orientation, or membership on a local human rights commission. - The Board of Nursing will post its Affirmative Action Plan on its website, including only summary data.